bbepis/XUnity.AutoTranslator/README.md

 IgnoreVirtualTextSetterCallingRules=False; Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
 May in some cases help setting the text of stubborn components
 MaxTextParserRecursion=1         ;Indicates how many levels of recursion are allowed when text is parsed so it can be translated in different parts.
 This can be used with splitter-regexes in advanced scenarios.
 The default value of one essentially means that recursion is disabled.
 HtmlEntityPreprocessing=True     ;Will preprocess and decode html entities before they are send for translation.
 Some translators will fail when html entities are sent.
+HandleRichText=True              ;Will enable automated handling of rich text (text with markup) EnableTranslationHelper=False    ;Indicates if translator-related helpful log messages should be enabled.
+May be useful when tranlating based on redirected resources

 [Texture]
 TextureDirectory=Translation\{Lang}\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}, {Lang}